-\paragraph{Language-Model-Guided Synthesis.} We present an LLM-guided synthesis framework for barrier certificates that leverages natural-language reasoning to propose, refine, and validate candidate certificates.
-The framework integrates \emph{LLM-driven template discovery} with \emph{SMT-based formal verification} and extends naturally to \emph{barrier–controller co-synthesis} for controlled systems.
-By incorporating verification feedback into subsequent LLM prompts, the framework enables dynamic exploration of barrier certificate templates and coefficients, often discovering novel mathematical forms that traditional fixed-template approaches~\citep{prajna2007framework,kong2013exponential,ames2019control,abate2021fossil,kordabad2025sum} might overlook.
-LLMs guide the synthesis process through reasoning about system properties, safety requirements, and mathematical structures, systematically analyzing local safety properties before integrating them into global certificates.
-This integration provides both the expressiveness and adaptability needed for complex systems while preserving the mathematical rigor essential for safety-critical applications.
+\textbf{We present an LLM-guided synthesis framework} for barrier certificates that leverages natural-language reasoning to propose, refine, and validate candidate certificates.
+The framework combines \emph{LLM-driven template discovery} with \emph{SMT-based formal verification} and naturally extends to \emph{barrier--controller co-synthesis} for controlled systems.
+By incorporating verification feedback into subsequent LLM prompts, the framework supports dynamic exploration of barrier templates and coefficients, often uncovering novel mathematical forms that fixed-template approaches~\citep{prajna2007framework,kong2013exponential,ames2019control,abate2021fossil,kordabad2025sum} may overlook.
+LLMs guide the synthesis process by reasoning about system properties, safety requirements, and mathematical structure, first analyzing local safety conditions and then integrating them into global certificates.
+This integration provides the expressiveness and adaptability needed for complex systems while preserving the mathematical rigor required in safety-critical applications.